CurveDocs/curve-resources/docs/en/pool-creation/creating-a-cryptoswap-pool.md

 - **`Mid Fee`**: This is the minimum fee and is charged when the pool is perfectly balanced.
 - **`Out Fee`**: This is the maximum fee and is charged when the pool is completely out of balance.

-In CryptoSwap pools, the liquidity is concentrated.
+In Cryptoswap pools, the liquidity is concentrated.
 These initial liquidity concentration prices are fetched from [CoinGecko](https://www.coingecko.com/).
 If the tokens do not exist there or for some reason cannot be fetched, the user must set these values manually.

 ### **Advanced Parameter Configuration**